u1f383/reproduce_exp/README.md

-# reproduce_exp
+# my_kernel_exp
-some of my CVE reproduction or CTF kernel challenge exploitations
+some of my kernel exploit practices, such as CVE reproduction, CTF challenges and technique demo